haileytapia/portfolio/InvestigateIncidents.md

 {:  .about }
 > Threat Intelligence Management in Splunk Mission Control correlates your internal event data with intelligence sources to help you detect, contextualize, and respond to security threats.

 After you triage an incident on the **Incident** review page of Splunk Mission Control, select either the incident or **Preview** then **View details** to start investigating it.
-You can find the summary fields and custom fields listed in the **Overview** tab, and you can find the incident fields in the side panel.
+The summary fields and custom fields are listed in the **Overview** tab, while the incident fields are listed in the side panel.

 {:  .note }
 > To investigate a specific incident, search for it on the **Incident review** page using the incident ID with the `MC-XXXXX` syntax.

 ## Edit field values for an incident
-When investigating an incident in Splunk Mission Control, you can edit and automatically save changes to the following incident field values in the **Info** section of the side panel:
+When investigating an incident in Splunk Mission Control, you can edit and automatically save changes to the following incident fields in the **Info** section of the side panel:

 *   Owner
 *   Status